Construction estimating software

 Construction cost estimating software is computer software designed for contractors to estimate construction costs for a specific project.
 A cost estimator will typically use estimating software to estimate their bid price for a project, which will ultimately become part of a resulting construction contract.
-Some architects, engineers, construction managers, and others may also use cost estimating software to prepare cost estimates for purposes other than bidding such as budgeting and insurance claims..
+Some architects, engineers, construction managers, and others may also use cost estimating software to prepare cost estimates for purposes other than bidding such as budgeting and insurance claims.

 Methods

 Traditional methods

 Construction contractors usually prepare bids or tenders to compete for a contract award for a project.
 To prepare the bid, first a cost estimate is prepared to determine the costs and then establish the price(s).
-This involves reviewing the project's plans and specifications to produce a take-off or quantity survey, which is a listing of all the materials and items of work required for a construction project by the construction documents.
+This involves reviewing the project's plans and specifications to produce a takeoff or quantity survey, which is a listing of all the materials and items of work required for a construction project by the construction documents.
 Together with prices for these components, the measured quantities are the basis for calculation of the direct cost.
 Indirect costs and profit are added to arrive at a total amount.